-This tool integrates with an integrated development environment (IDE), making it near perfect for identifying vulnerabilities and fixing them real-time.
+This tool integrates with an integrated development environment (IDE), making it near perfect for identifying vulnerabilities and fixing them in real-time.
 As one of its key features, Reshift gives you the option to secure your applications during code review, compile-time, and as part of continuous integration.

-With Insider Application Security, you can secure your code directly on the GitHub directory using a free, integrated and frictionless GitHub action, making it easy to secure your source code contained directly in your GitHub directory.
+With Insider Application Security, you can secure your code directly on the GitHub directory using a free, integrated, and frictionless GitHub action, making it easy to secure your source code contained directly in your GitHub directory.

-DAST tools are also commonly referred to as Black Box Testing or Vulnerability Scanning tools.
+DAST tools are also commonly referred to as Black Box Security Testing or Vulnerability Scanning tools.
 These tools test an application from an outsider’s perspective with limited to no knowledge of the written source code.

 Crashtest Security is built with modern applications and development teams in mind.
-That means we balance enterprise-grade scans with a user-friendly interface, meaning you don’t have to be a security specialist to use Crashtest Security.
+That means balancing enterprise-grade scans with a user-friendly interface, meaning you don’t have to be a security specialist to use Crashtest Security.